Notes on the Geography of Peninsular India: Panaji

-Panaji ("Panjim" until the end of Portuguese rule in 1961) became the capital of Portuguese India in 1843; since 1759, however it had been the viceroy's residence.
-Old Goa was gradually abandoned, its stones frequently cannibalized for use in the new city, which was closer to the sea and healthier than the once glorious old capital, left to ruin.
+Panaji ("Panjim" until the end of Portuguese rule in 1961) became the capital of Portuguese India in 1843; since 1759, however, it had been the viceroy's residence.
+Old Goa was gradually abandoned, its stones frequently cannibalized for use in the new city, which was closer to the sea and healthier than the once glorious old capital, left to decay.

-The view of the causeway looking west, to the sea.
+Looking west over the causeway and toward the sea.
 In the distance, a new bridge crosses the Mandovi River.

 The Idalcao Palace.
 The name is a corruption of Adil Khan, the sultan of Bijapur who lost Goa to Afonso Albuquerque in 1510.
 The name Adil Khan morphed to Idalcan, then to Idalcao.
 His palace morphed to a Portuguese fortress, then in 1843 to the Viceroy's Residence, then in 1961 to the Secretariat.
 In 2009, it was morphing into something yet again.

 A few blocks inland, and on a hill from which mariners could readily spy it, the Church of the Immaculate Conception was opened in 1541--at the height of Goa's glory--but rebuilt in 1619.
 The facade was rebuilt yet again to make way for the great bell added in 1871.
 That bell wasn't new; it had been in the Augustinian Church in Old Goa, and like so much there was recycled to Panaji.
 The steps were added at the same time.

 The most interesting part of Panaji may be its eastern edge, bounded by the Ourem River.
 This was swampy until reclaimed during the term in the early 1850s of Governor José Joaquim Januario Lapa, Baron and afterwards Viscount of Villa Nova de Ourem.
 Both the river and street carry his name.